Ethos-lab/robust-representation-matching/l_2/README.md

 python -m robustness.main \
     --dataset cifar \
     --data /path/to/cifar \
     --arch resnet50 \				# model architecutre
-    --out-dir checkpoints \ 			# directory where all checkpoints will be stored --exp-name cifar_resnet50_l2_1_0 \ 	# name of checkpoint save dir for this experiment --adv-train 1 \ 					# perform adversarial training --adv-eval 1 \ 						# perform adversarial evaluation at the end of every epoch --constraint 2 \ 					# l_2 adversay
+    --out-dir checkpoints \ 			# directory where all checkpoints will be stored --exp-name cifar_resnet50_l2_1_0 \ 		# name of checkpoint save dir for this experiment --adv-train 1 \ 				# perform adversarial training --adv-eval 1 \ 				# perform adversarial evaluation at the end of every epoch --constraint 2 \ 				# l_2 adversary
     --eps 1.0 \ 				# adversary budget
     --attack-lr 0.2 \ 				# attack step size
     --random-start 1 				# start attack at a point randomly sampled from the neighborhood of the given input
 ```

 2. **RDT**